utopia-os/.github/profile/README.md

-# 🌍 Utopia OS

-Welcome to **Utopia OS**!
+Welcome to Utopia!
 Our mission is to empower real-life communities through collaborative technology and open-source innovation.

 ---